 o The horses motivation is changed rather than just suppressing the behaviour which can cause other problems.

-o As they are using their mind to problem solve they learn super fast.
+o They use their mind to problem solve and learn super fast.

 o You ‘pay’ them for their hard work.